Godiva Chocolate Martini

 Pre-step

 Cut some dark chocolate into very small pieces and place them on a small plate.
+(You can also use shaved chocolate instead).
 Stick your finger in chocolate sauce and run it around the rim of your glasses.
 Dip the rims into the chocolate pieces.
-Lift the glasses from the chocolate, gently shake any excess chocolate, right the glasses and set aside.
+Lift the glasses from the chocolate, gently shake any excess chocolate, right the glasses, and set aside.

 Step one